sophiebits/blog/_posts/2020-01-01-fast-maintainable-db-patterns.md

 The good news is this now talks to the database only 4 times total.

 The bad news is that the code is a small nightmare.
-The first few lines started out OK – but as soon as you run into anything more complicated, even the one-line conditional we had in our original function.
+The first few lines started out OK – but as soon as you run into anything more complicated, even the one-line conditional we had in our original function, the code turns into a disaster.

-**Switching from processing one item at a time to processing many at once makes code _dramatically_ more complex.** This is bad news both because it's annoying to write and because it's much easier to introduce bugs.
+**Switching from processing one item at a time to processing many at once makes our code _dramatically_ more complex.** This is bad news both because it's annoying to write and because it's much easier to introduce bugs.
 (Do _you_ know if my code snippet has a bug in it?
 Me neither.)

 Note that we're also now coupled to the particular array-of-posts structure we've chosen.
 For example, what if we had multiple separate blogs, and we wanted to fetch this summary for each blog's respective posts?
 Unless we restructure this entire function, we'd end up fetching the data for each blog separately, rather than having it fully batched together.